CiscoDevNet/AppD-Cloud-Kickstart/BUILD_STEPS_FOR_CREATING_IMMUTABLE_VM_IMAGES.md

 The AppDynamics Cloud Kickstart project enables an IT Administrator, Software Developer, or DevOps engineer to automate the building of immutable VM images using open source tools from [Hashicorp](https://www.hashicorp.com/).
 Currently, these VMs consist of two types:

 -	__APM-Platform VM__: An APM Platform stand-alone VM designed for Application Performance Monitoring.
-It consists of the Enterprise Console, Controller, and Events Service.
+It consists of the AppDynamics Enterprise Console, Controller, and Events Service.
 -	__LPAD-EKS VM__: 'Launchpad' VM with pre-configured tooling for Cloud and Kubernetes CLI Operations.

 ## Installation Instructions - macOS

-To build the AppD Cloud Kickstart immutable VM images, the following open source software needs to be installed on the host macOS machine:
+To build the AppD Cloud Kickstart VM images, the following open source software needs to be installed on the host macOS machine:

 -	Homebrew 2.0.0
 -	Packer 1.3.4
 -	Git 2.20.1

+Perform the following steps to install the needed software:

-1. Install [Homebrew 2.0.0](https://brew.sh/) package manager for macOS 64-bit.
+1. Install the [Homebrew 2.0.0](https://brew.sh/) package manager for macOS 64-bit.
 Paste the following into a macOS Terminal prompt:
     `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 2. Install [Packer 1.3.4](https://packer.io/) for macOS 64-bit.